fragarco/abasc/docs/en/abasc.md

 ### `WRITE [#channel,]data1,data2,...`

 **Command.** In Locomotive BASIC, writes the specified values to the indicated channel (#0 by default).
-BASC ignores the channel parameter and always uses #9, the channel for file operations.
+ABASC ignores the channel parameter and always uses #9, the channel for file operations.
 Therefore, `WRITE` can be used to save data to a file, while `READIN` can be used to read it back.
 Real numbers are **not supported**; only integers or text strings can be written.

 ```basic
 A = 15